cvisionai/Tator-Native/README.md

 and images of fish.
 Eventually it will be expanded to automatically create annotations using computer vision algorithms.

-**05/13/2017 - Mac build is currently not working correctly.
-We are aware of the performance issues and hope to have a fix soon.**

 Building and testing
 ====================